 Sling TV

-The Sling Blue package is $40.00/mo for 40+ channels, streamable on up to 3 screens at one time with 50 hours of cloud DVR.
+The Sling Blue package is $40.00/month for 40+ channels, streamable on up to 3 screens at one time with 50 hours of cloud DVR.
 It includes ID, Discovery, and Travel Channel.
 You can find Destination America in the Heartland Extra, Law & Crime and Newsmax in the News Extra, and Start TV in the Hollywood Extra — each for $6/mo or less if you get a bundle.

 Sling TV has, by far, the fewest Discovery channels of any of the streaming services; it doesn’t carry Animal Planet, Discovery Life, Discovery Family, or OWN at all.
 But it does offer a great channel selection for a very low price.